N-A-D/Rift/README.md

 ## Systems
 In Rift, Systems are what define the behaviour of different entities.
+### Implementation notes
-Every system must inherit from `rift::System` in order for the type to be considered a *System*.
-Moreover, every system must implement the `rift::BaseSystem::update(rift::EntityManager&, double)` member.
-This function serves as the point from which entity behaviour is carried out.
+- Every system must inherit from `rift::System` in order for the type to be considered a *System*.
+- Every system must implement the `rift::BaseSystem::update(rift::EntityManager&, double)` member.
+This function is where entity transformations should be carried out.

 Systems submit functions to an entity manager which is then carried out on every entity that matches the system's search criteria.
 For example, suppose there were two components *Position* and *Direction*, then a system's submitted query could look like the following: